danmaclean/intro-to-r/01-introduction/03-input-output.md

 ## Writing files

 Saving files is easy in R. We have loaded the `iris` dataset into our memory.
-Can you save this back to a `csv` file to disk with the name `tgac_iris.csv`?
+Can you save this back to a `csv` file to disk with the name `tsl_iris.csv`?

 What commands did you use?